-Adocia’s glucagon has proved to be safe in Phase I. The company believes it can overthrow Novo Nordisk and Eli Lilly in rescuing severe hypoglycemia.
+Adocia’s ready-to-use glucagon has proved to be safe in phase I trials.
+The company believes it can overthrow Novo Nordisk and Eli Lilly in rescuing severe hypoglycemia.

 Based in Lyon, France, Adocia develops new formulations to improve the performance of diabetes drugs, including an ultra-rapid insulin to help type 1 diabetics control their blood glucose levels better.
 Today, the company has announced that its candidate BioChaperone Glucagon is as safe as Novo Nordisk’s commercial GlucaGen HypoKit.